 In March 2013, DCFS launched a new initiative, Faith in Families, designed to safely reduce the number of children in foster care, to reduce the amount of time children spend in foster care, and to ensure that all children exiting foster care do so with a permanent family connection.

-The purpose of the initiative is to study current practice and performance and to identify strategies that will have significant, positive impact on key outcomes for children in Louisiana's foster care system.
+The purpose of the initiative is to study current practice and performance and to identify strategies that will have a significant, positive impact on key outcomes for children in Louisiana's foster care system.
 The focus to make noteworthy improvements related to specific safety, permanence, and well-being outcomes is the core of this work plan.

-Through the PIP, the state's child welfare system identified multiple areas needing improvement and corresponding performance baselines and incremental goals.
 This project seeks to further that effort by more specifically focusing on a more narrow scope of work, namely three overarching goals that will have significant and noteworthy outcomes for these children.